Alon-Alush/AlushPacker/README.md

 # Introduction

 *AlushPacker* is a reflective PE packer that enables in-memory execution of native `.exe` files.
-The compressed + encrypted contents of the original executable are first packed inside a new `.packed` section.
-At runtime, the unpacker stub decrypts those contents, and manually loads the executable entirely from memory, with no disk I/O or help from the Windows loader.
+At build time, the packer embeds the compressed + encrypted contents of the original executable inside a `.packed` section.
+At runtime, the unpacker stub (reflective loader) locates this section within itself, decrypts and decompresses those contents, and manually loads the executable entirely from memory, with no disk I/O or help from the Windows loader.

 The resulting executable is smaller in size, and is much harder to statically analyze with tools like IDA or Ghidra, making reverse engineering / tampering more difficult.
  # Demo